 - List your own relevant experiences and knowledge (courses taken, language skills, etc.)

 - Write a sentence or two about the potential impact of the experience on your academic goals.

-- Approach a professor to ask if they will be your mentor for the experience, and assist as you prepare and complete a proposal.
+- Approach a professor to ask if they will be your mentor for the experience, are willing to serve as an academic reference, and assist as you prepare and complete a proposal.

 Preparing a Proposal

 A proposal for AMS funding has these distinct sections: